GeGeGe no Kitarō

 Selections of the manga and the theatrical live-action films have been published in English, simply titled Kitaro.
 The 2018 anime series is streamed with English subtitles as GeGeGe no Kitaro.
-The publisher of the English manga is Drawn & Quarterly.
+The publisher of the North American English manga is Drawn & Quarterly.

 Plot

 GeGeGe no Kitarō focuses on the young Kitarō—the last survivor of the Ghost Tribe—and his adventures with other ghouls and strange creatures of Japanese mythology.
 Along with: the remains of his father, Medama-Oyaji (a mummified Ghost tribesman reincarnated to inhabit his old eyeball); Nezumi-Otoko (the rat-man); Neko-Musume (the cat-girl) and a host of other folkloric creatures, Kitarō strives to unite the worlds of humans and Yōkai.